-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

+Introduction

-The Sonoma County Community Development Commission combines ESG, California Emergency Solutions and Housing (CESH), \$4.4 million in State Homeless Housing Assistance and Prevention (HHAP) 3 program funds and other State and local funding allocations into a consolidated funding process for Homeless Services programs.
+The Commission combines ESG-CV, California Emergency Solutions and Housing (CESH), \$4.14 million in State Homeless Housing Assistance and Prevention (HHAP) 3 program funds and other State and local funding allocations into a consolidated funding process for Homeless Services programs.
 Homeless services funding priorities focus on interventions that demonstrably impact the CoC's system-wide Performance Measures.

-The Commission staffs the CoC Board and its working groups, which comprise the local CoC.
-In addition to the funding cycle described above, another \$5 million annually in CoC funding is used to address homelessness.
-As Lead Agency for the CoC Board and the only ESG entitlement jurisdiction in Sonoma County, the Commission has entered into an agreement with the California Department of Housing and Community Development to act as Administrative Entity for a \$213,044 allocation of the balance of State ESG funds (for the non-ESG entitlement jurisdictions of Santa Rosa and Petaluma) plus CESH, a State-funded program with eligible uses similar to ESG, currently estimated at \$457,360 for FY 2022-23.
+In addition to the funding described above, another \$5 million annually in CoC funding is used to address homelessness.
+TThe Commission has entered into an agreement with the California Department of Housing and Community Development to act as Administrative Entity for a \$213,044 allocation of the balance of State ESG funds (for the non-ESG entitlement jurisdictions of Santa Rosa and Petaluma) plus CESH, a State-funded program with eligible uses similar to ESG, currently estimated at \$457,360 for FY 2022-23.